hadexversum/HaDeXGUI/inst/app/helpfiles/volcano-display-plot-plot.md

 ## Volcano Plot

 The volcano plot shows the deuterium uptake difference for two biological states for peptide and its p-value for double testing on statistical significance (Weis et al.).
 On the x-axis, there is a deuterium uptake difference with its uncertainty (combined and propagated).
-On the y-axis, there is a P-value calculated for each peptide in a specifc time point of a measurement as a un-paired t-test on given significance level (on mass measurement from the replicates to indicate if the measured mean is significantly different between two states, as the deuterium uptake difference between states can be rewritten as
+On the y-axis, there is a P-value calculated for each peptide in a specifc time point of a measurement as a unpaired t-test on given significance level (on mass measurement from the replicates to indicate if the measured mean is significantly different between two states, as the deuterium uptake difference between states can be rewritten as

 $$Delta D=D_A−D_B=m_{t,A}−m_0−(m_{t,B}−m_0)=m_{t,A}−m_{t,B}$$